nil1143/p1-ci/README.md

 As a user, I want to learn more about Web Coffee spot and Menu | Web Coffee map is on main page and Menu is easily accessible on the Menu page. | Passed
 As a user, I want to be able to easily contact the website and see- contact details. | For more information Contact me page. | Passed

+# Deployment

+Deployment to Github Pages

+- The site was deployed to GitHub pages.
+The steps to deploy are:
+    - Select the repository from the repository list.
+    - Go to the 'Settings' tab.
+    - In the sidebar menu, navigate to 'Pages.'
+    - Select 'Deploy from a branch' and choose the desired branch.
+    - Click 'Save'.
+    - The link to access the deployed page will be displayed at the top of the page.

+Clone the Repository

+- Navigate to the GitHub Repository you want to clone to use locally:
+    - Click on the code drop down button
+    - Click on HTTPS
+    - Copy the repository link to the clipboard
+    - Open your IDE of choice
+    - Type git clone copied-git-url into the IDE terminal

+The project will now be cloned on your local machine for use.